-UNHCR provides a trusting, respectful and inclusive environment in which the people we serve should feel safe, heard and empowered to speak up for themselves and others, and to take strong and visible action, as appropriate, to eradicate misconduct and /or sexual exploitation and abuse by UN workers.
+UNHCR provides a trusting, respectful and inclusive environment in which the people we serve must feel safe, heard and empowered to speak up for themselves and others, and to take strong and visible action, as appropriate, to eliminate misconduct and /or sexual exploitation and abuse by UN workers.

-Anyone who has concerns or suspicions about possible misconduct, exploitation and sexual abuse by a UNHCR staff member, UN staff member or any person who has a link to the UN (e.g., staff of a UNHCR NGO partner), regardless of their position, should report such concerns.
+Anyone who has concerns or suspicions about possible sexual misconduct, exploitation and abuse by a UNHCR official, member of UN staff or anyone with UN ties (e.g. staff of a UNHCR partner NGO), regardless of position, should report such concerns.

 What is misconduct?

 All UN staff members are required to comply with the UN Staff Rules and Regulations.
-Misconduct is defined as a staff member’s failure to comply with these rules.
+Misconduct is defined as a member of staff failing to comply with these rules.

 Possible misconduct may include:

 - Sexual exploitation and sexual abuse of persons of interest;

 - Fraud (for example, forgery of a document);

 - Corruption (for example, accepting money from refugees or others);

 - Theft and embezzlement (for example, theft of equipment or money);